 It is also hugely important that the public's voice is fully heard by police and other agencies.
 That's why I am committed to continuing an extensive and expanded programme of engagement and consultation.
-I will meet with communities across Warwickshire at a variety of events and community meetings, using the feedback gained to ensure that the police and other agencies remain focused on the issues that matter.
+I will meet with communities across Warwickshire at a variety of events and meetings, using the feedback gained to ensure the police and other agencies remain focused on the issues that matter.

-This is particularly important for groups and individuals who are traditionally under-represented are actively engaged with and given the opportunity for their voices to be heard.
-Young people in particular are often overlooked by policy makers and I am keen to ensure that that opportunities are provided for them to be active and productive citizens.
+It is particularly important for traditionally under-represented groups and individuals to be actively engaged with so they are given the opportunity for their voices to be heard.
+Young people, in particular, are often overlooked by policy makers and I am keen to ensure opportunities are provided for them to be active and productive citizens.
 I will also continue my support of the Police Cadets, including the nomination of two PCC Cadets each year who can assist me with my engagement activities.